Rías Baixas: Ría de Arousa

 The Ría de Arousa is the largest of the Rías Baixas.
 In addition to the main ria, there is a smaller branch inlet further inland known as the Grove Inlet.
 The largest river to join with the Ría de Arousa is the Ulla.
 The Ría de Arousa is especially important in the seafood industry as it accounts for over half of the mussel farming in the Rías Baixas.
 As is the case with the Ría de Muros e Noia, the Ría de Arousa has two lagoons, one with fresh water and the other with salt water.
 In the area there is also the Parque Natural de Dunas de Corrubedo where visitors can admire sand dunes- the largest in Galicia.

 Ría de Pontevedra

-The Ría de Pontevedra is the second southernmost of the Rías Baixas.
+The Ria de Pontevedra is the second southernmost of the Rías Baixas.
 Similar to the Ría de Arousa, the Ría de Pontevedra also has a smaller, distinct, inlet known as the Ría de Aldan.
 The Lérez River is the principal river to flow into the Ría de Pontevedra and at the mouth are islands known as Ons Island and Onza Island.
 Unique to the Pontevedra area are a series of rock engravings.
-The Ria de Pontevedra has numerous marinas such as Pontevedra, Combarro, Aguete (Marín) and Sanxenxo, the Galician summer tourist capital, which makes the Ria de Pontevedra the most tourist of the Rías Baixas.
-The estuary has numerous beaches on both shores such as Portocelo, Mogor, Aguete or Lapamán on the south shore and Cabeceira, Areas, Paxariñas, Canelas, Montalvo, Pragueira, Major and the famous La Lanzada on the north shore.
+The Ria de Pontevedra has numerous marinas such as Pontevedra, Combarro, Aguete (Marín) and Sanxenxo, the Galician summer tourist capital, which makes the Ria de Pontevedra the most touristic of the Rías Baixas.
+The estuary has numerous beaches on both shores such as Portocelo, Mogor, Aguete and Lapamán on the south shore and Cabeceira, Areas, Paxariñas, Canelas, Montalvo, Pragueira, Major and the famous La Lanzada on the north shore.